Updated on August 30th, 2022 by Bob Ciura

 3M is a leading global manufacturer, with operations in over 70 countries.
 The company’s product portfolio is comprised of over 60,000 items, which are sold to customers in more than 200 countries.
 These products are used every day in homes, office buildings, schools, hospitals, and more.
 3M has paid dividends to shareholders for over 100 years.

-The company is currently prioritizing their investments in large, fast-growing sectors which have favorable factors across the globe.
+The company is currently prioritizing their investments in large, fast-growing sectors across the globe.
 Some examples are automotive technology, home improvement, personal safety, healthcare, and electronics.

 3M’s technology and intellectual property are its most important competitive advantages.
 These unique advantages have laid the foundation for 3M to raise its annual dividend for over 60 years without fail.